laristra/flecsph/README.md

 For the first version of the code we intent to provide several basic physics problems:

-- Sod Shock Tube in 1D
+- Sod Shock Tube Tests in 1D
 - Sedov Blast Wave 2D
 - Binary Compact Object Merger 3D